CephalofairGames/merc-packs-faq/index.md

 <p><b>A general note on hit point conditional bonuses: </b> Your current hit points are always evaluated before performing an ability, or before suffering any damage.
 For example, for Numb the Pain (1, top), your hp are evaluated before you suffer any damage for the damage reduction ability.
 Note that some actions, like Seeing Red (5, top) put an ability divider after self-damage.
 Anything following the self-damage will refer to your new HP value.</p>

 <p><b>Is half my maximum hit point value rounded up, or down?</b> While you should normally have an even number of hit points, if it doesn't specify, don't round it in either direction.</p>

+<p><b>Defiance of Death (1, top), Strength in Agony (1, top), etc. - If I use an item to increase my number of targets, do I need to take extra damage?</b> No; just like with element consumption, the benefits for spending health will apply to all attacks made in the attack ability.</p>

+<p><b>Glass Hammer (X, top) - If I have a way to add targets to this attack, do I get more XP?</b> No; it says "an" enemy.
+You can pick whichever enemy you wish.</p>

 <p><b>Flurry of Axes (6, top) - Can I use range-increasing items on this action?</b> No; this is not a ranged attack, and has no range value.</p>